nick-nugat/nick-nugat.github.io/content/project-designs/cmsc204/NguyenNicholas_Assignment3_Design/assignment3-design.md

 ## Learning experience
 I felt that this project was pretty difficult, honestly.
 However, sitting down and taking the time to finally understand the concepts made things a lot easier when implementing my code.

+I think I had the most trouble understanding where to point nodes to in certain situations, as well as what that meant in the context of the list.
+I also was confused about how I would implement the `add()` method in the `SortedDoubleLinkedList<T>` class.

 ___
 # Initial